Borage oil is an extract made from the seeds of the Borago officinalis plant.

 Additionally, there have been documented cases of seizures related to excess borage oil consumption.

-Topical borage oil must be diluted with a carrier oil before applying to your skin.
+Topical borage oil must be diluted with a carrier oil before applying it to your skin.
+Always check with a doctor before using borage oil.

-- You can mix up to 12 drops per one ounce of almond, jojoba, or olive oil before use.
+- Mix up to 12 drops of borage oil for every 1 ounce of almond, jojoba, or olive oil before use.

-- Apply the oil to the affected area in a thin layer twice a day.
+- Apply the oil to the affected area in a thin layer twice per day.

-- Another option is to coat or spot-dob an undershirt with the oil and wear the shirt close to your skin.
-This can be useful for areas on the back.
+- Another option is to coat or spot-dab an undershirt with the oil and wear the shirt close to your skin.
+This can be useful for areas on the back, as suggested by

 Based on clinical research, it may take several weeks or months for the oil to take full effect, so be patient and apply the product consistently for desired results.